 I was a United States Marine for more than 10 years.
 During that time, I learned every survival technique for every terrain and circumstance that I could.

-I attended cold weather survival training, SERE (survival evasion resistance and escape) training, desert training in Twentynine Palms, California – not far from Death Valley – and Jungle Warfare training in Okinawa, Japan.
+I attended cold weather survival training in Alaska,, SERE (survival evasion resistance and escape) training, desert training in Twentynine Palms, California – not far from Death Valley – and Jungle Warfare training in Okinawa, Japan.

-Being prepared for any and every situation in any and every environment gave me the confidence to know that I could survive anywhere.
+Being prepared for any situation in every kind of environment gave me the confidence to know that I could survive anywhere.

 - 230,000 people died during and after the 2010 earthquake in Haiti.